Super-NES/beautiful-jekyll/index.md

 According to [WebRTC Security](http://webrtc-security.github.io/):

-> [STUN and TURN] are necessary to establish and maintain a peer-to-peer connection over UDP.
-DTLS is used to secure all data transfers between peers, as encryption is a mandatory feature of WebRTC.
-Finally, SCTP and SRTP are the application protocols used to multiplex the different streams, provide congestion and flow control, and provide partially reliable delivery and other additional services on top of UDP.

-> ...

 > Encryption is a mandatory feature of WebRTC, and is enforced on all components, including signaling mechanisms.
 Resultantly, all media streams sent over WebRTC are securely encrypted, enacted through standardised and well-known encryption protocols.
 The encryption protocol used depends on the channel type; data streams are encrypted using Datagram Transport Layer Security (DTLS) and media streams are encrypted using Secure Real-time Transport Protocol (SRTP).

 You can rest assured that all the data transferred on Conclave is secure and protected from malicious man-in-the-middle attacks.